An unforgettable legacy, what former president Julio Frenk means to the U

 Echevarria promises to continue improving campus life as acting president with Frenk taking a sabbatical leave to prepare for his transition to UCLA.

-“As someone who has worked closely with Julio for years and who has had an inside view of his courageous leadership, I can understand why an outstanding institution would select Julio for such a role,” Echevarria said in his first address.
+“As someone who has worked closely with Julio for years and who has had an inside view of his courageous leadership, I can understand why an outstanding institution would select Julio for such a role,” Echevarria said in his first message to the University community.

 Taking over after former president Donna Shalala stepped down put high expectations on Frenk.
 His efforts exceeded them and made the U home to acclaimed students, faculty and professionals.

-Now, inspired by Frenk, Echevarria and the University’s Board of Trustees begin their search for a new leader who looks to surpass their own.
+Now, Echevarria and the University’s Board of Trustees begin their search for a new leader for the University.

 “As the Board begins the process of working with the faculty to identify the institution’s next president, my message to you today is simple: Let’s keep rising,” Echevarria said.